swoole/swoole-docs/modules/swoole-async-io/introduction.md

 # Swoole Async File I/O

+The swoole provides the functions of asynchronous file I/O.

-The task process in swoole_server is syncing and blocking without using EventLoop, can't benefit from Async I/O.
+> The task process in swoole_server is syncing and blocking without using EventLoop, can't benefit from Async I/O.

 ## Methods